Applying for & Receiving Financial Aid

 If you are selected for verification (a routine review of your FAFSA), you will be notified by email.
 You will need to complete one or more verification forms and submit copies of your federal taxes (if you filed.)
 Once verification is complete, we will submit any necessary FAFSA corrections before awarding you.
 If you are eligible for the aid you requested, we will send you an financial aid offer notice by email.

 Once you receive your financial aid notice, log into MyUSU to review and accept your aid.
 Please review the terms and conditions of financial aid before you accept your aid offer.
 If you are accepting a student loan, be sure you have completed the additional steps noted below.

 Parent/Graduate PLUS Loans

-Parents of dependent students can also apply for federal PLUS loans.
-Check the overview page more detail.
+- Parents of dependent students can also apply for federal PLUS loans.
+Check the resources page for more detail.

 Private Education Loans (Alternative Loans) and Other Funding Options